 Whilst it may resemble a rat (even being dubbed the “water rat” or “ratty”), the water vole has fur on its tail, paws and ears, and has a rounder nose than its distant cousin.
 They are much bigger than other voles but smaller than brown rats.
-The UK population has fallen from 8 million post-1960 to below 1 million in 1998, partly thanks to the introduction of the non-native American mink into British waterways.
+The UK population of water voles has fallen from 8 million post-1960 to below 1 million in 1998, partly thanks to the introduction of the non-native American mink into British waterways.

 - Length: 20cm plus a tail of 11cm